Special Educational Needs Information

 How can I make a complaint?

-If you are not happy with the provision and support in place for your child, you should contact Miss Davies, Head of School or Mrs Shotter, DHT for PACT Inclusion in the first instance.
+If you are not happy with the provision and support in place for your child, you should contact Mrs Patel, Head of School or Mrs Shotter, DHT for PACT Inclusion in the first instance.
 The school complaints policy can be found on the school website.

 How can parents/carers find the Birmingham Local Authority’s Local Offer for SEN?